Black and white images of our coastline

 A strange and eerie place to visit

-I am very excited to share this blog because it is a moment I will never forget.
+I am very excited to share this blog because it is a day I will never forget.

 Whilst out fishing one day, we discovered at the back of Althorpe Island, a tiny inlet. (called Salmon Inlet.)
 As we drove the boat in closer the water colour turned from sea blue into a magnificent deep oceanic green.
 Very beautiful, very majestical, and quite strange.
 We journeyed in as close as we could and dropped anchor under a cloudless sky and glistening sun.
 The steep cliffs rising straight up out of the green depths were dark, rocky, and cold.
 The saturated green colour of the ocean kept changing as the sun moved over the sky.
 A bird or two appeared and then disappeared.
 The silence only broken by the occasional cry from these seabirds.